A Plague Tale: Innocence

 A Plague Tale: Innocence is an action-adventure stealth game developed by Asobo Studio and published by Focus Home Interactive.
+It is the first installment in the A Plague Tale series.
 The game was released for PlayStation 4, Windows, and Xbox One in May 2019.
 It was made available on the cloud-based service Amazon Luna in November 2020.
 The PlayStation 5 and Xbox Series X/S versions of the game were released in July 2021, alongside a cloud version for the Nintendo Switch.

 Set in mid-14th century Aquitaine, France, during the Hundred Years' War, the game focuses on the plight of Amicia de Rune and her ill brother Hugo as they flee from soldiers of the French Inquisition and from hordes of rats that are spreading the black plague.
 The player controls Amicia, using a combination of stealth and limited tools to hide from, distract, or knock out soldiers, evade rat hordes, and solve puzzles, incorporating elements of survival horror games.

 A Plague Tale: Innocence received generally positive reviews from critics and sold over one million units by July 2020.
 A sequel, A Plague Tale: Requiem, was released in 2022.